-Wondering what to pack for our trips to Iceland in early October and May?
+Wondering what to pack for our trips to Iceland in early October?

 In this article you’ll find an intro to the weather in Iceland and a handy list of suggestions for things to bring.
 Some of them, like a yoga mat, are required (if you wish to join us for daily practice), while others are optional and you can decide if they would be useful for you.